junxit/us-congress-bills-117/metadata.md

 - 2022-02-15 — Introduced in House
 - 2022-02-15 — Introduced in House
 - 2022-02-15 — Referred to the House Committee on Natural Resources.
+- 2022-02-24 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2022-03-29 — Subcommittee Hearings Held.
+- 2022-06-15 — Committee Consideration and Mark-up Session Held.
+- 2022-06-15 — Ordered to be Reported by Unanimous Consent.
+- 2022-06-15 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2022-09-19 — Considered under suspension of the rules. (consideration: CR H7933-7934)
+- 2022-09-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6734.
+- 2022-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-19 — Mr. Grijalva moved to suspend the rules and pass the bill, as amended.
+- 2022-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7933)
+- 2022-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2022-09-19 — Placed on the Union Calendar, Calendar No. 365.
+- 2022-09-19 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-469.
+- 2022-09-19 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-469.